Opportunities for Homeschooled Teens

 High School Diploma Programs:

 Students who are homeschooled for high school can earn diplomas if they are registered with a homeschool diploma program.
-Three of the most popular programs for Philadelphia Homeschoolers are:
+The most popular programs for Philadelphia Homeschoolers are:

 Pennsylvania Homeschoolers Accreditation Agency: PHAA